RichardOfWard/qwervoragrams/Readme.md

 Future research
 ---------------
-Investigation into qwervorogram phrases or sentences, or even runnable source code may be interesting.
+Investigation into qwervoragram phrases or sentences, or even runnable source code may be interesting.

 Or pointless.